jProgr/jprogr.github.io/_posts/2023-02-17-mini-sentences.md

 This is a list of translated sentences to Mini to see words used in context.
 The sentences come from multiple sources, mainly tatoeba.org but are not directly translated there because currently the language cannot be added to the site (maybe in the future).
 The work is being done in a [Google sheet](https://docs.google.com/spreadsheets/d/1Uais6lcfFMH8g7_D5p73NxbXR1StJq1brJNnCzsswmY/edit?usp=sharing), if you would like to contribute feel free to contact me.

 - mi i vole savi a ke i pasa go Tom. - I want to know what happened to Tom.
-- via penta ano de duka o kansera terapi, si-viro i de fini-make kipa a dereka fase. - Throughout the five years of painful cancer treatments, he managed to keep a stiff upper lip.
+- via penta ano de duka o sela-develo-maladi terapi, si-viro i de fini-make kipa a dereka fase. - Throughout the five years of painful cancer treatments, he managed to keep a stiff upper lip.
 - di a mentira diamante. - This is a fake diamond.
 - Mary i de mentira-make no savi ke Tom i de tenta dire a si-feme. - Mary pretended not to understand what Tom was trying to tell her.
 - si-viro viro-paren i de aseta a mi ajenda anti si-viro vole. - His father consented to my plan against his will.
 - Tom de-i no resi-figura. - Tom wasn't lying down.
 - da viro-kinde e mui lasi! - How lazy those boys are!
-- rio El Harrach i labora sama open tubo-laji. - The El Harrach River functions like an open sewer.
+- riva El Harrach i labora sama open tubo-laji. - The El Harrach River functions like an open sewer.
 - Tom i de aseta o solo a semi liabili. - Tom only accepted partial responsibility.
 - si-ale i dire ke i de vole make o ni a da. - They say they never wanted to do that.
 - Tom i dire o rapi. - Tom talks fast.
 - mi e fule en-savi de tu nulo-vina. - I'm clearly convinced of your innocence.
 - mi i de no invite a tu. - I didn't ask you out.
-- adio! ven tu i ave a ma tempo, i veni an ludi! - Goodbye!
+- salu! ven tu i ave a ma tempo, i veni an ludi! - Goodbye!
 When you have more time, come back and play!
 - mi-ale i no vole a nulo-kipa-tenden-neso en Aljeri. - We don't want instability in Algeria.
 - Tom i go lida-make a da. - Tom is going to take care of that for us.
 - mi i pensa ke tu i no keredo o an a Tom. - I take it you don't believe Tom either.